Birmingham Development Plan - Previous Consultation

 We therefore decided to undertake further consultation on alternative ways to provide for higher levels of housing and employment growth, including options for development in the Green Belt.

 This consultation began in November 2012.
-The consultation documents and the summary of responses are below.
+The consultation documents are below.

-The Pre-Submission plan was approved for consultation by the City Council in December 2013.
+We approved the Pre-Submission plan for consultation in December 2013.
 The consultation period ran from 6th January 2014 until 3rd March 2014.
-The associated Sustainability Appraisal and Habitat Regulations Assessment prepared at that time are below.